 1990/91: Had the World Cup not been held in Italy, might things have remained as they were?
 Probably not, but if there’s a high water-mark for kit design it can be found here.
 Torino had bounced back from relegation two seasons earlier, and were rewarded with a contract with ABM, who kitted them out in almost the same strip: maroon shirts and white shorts with black socks, sponsored by white goods manufacturer Indesit.
 (Sadly for Fiorentina, ABM were supplying them with purple shorts again.)

-Ennerre were making similarly good work of Roma and Napoli's shirts.
-Ditching the lanetta for polyester, these kits were micro-patterned, creating subtle shifts in the fabric’s texture to make a motif out of the manufacturer’s logo.
+Ennerre was making similarly good work of Roma and Napoli's shirts.
+Replacing lanetta with polyester, these kits were micro-patterned, creating subtle shifts in the fabric’s texture to make a motif out of the manufacturer’s logo.

 Sampdoria were now supplied by ASICS, but the kit looked very much the same.
 AC Milan had gone over to Adidas but the kit looked very much the same – a rare triumph for Adidas in this context.
 Juventus’s were still with Kappa, but the kit looked very much the same, save for the addition of the coccarda awarded for the previous season's victory in the Coppa Italia.
 The best shirt of the year was probably Bologna's away iteration: white, with maroon and navy equilateral triangles falling down its front.